Richard III (1699 play): Cibber's changes

 While Shakespeare keeps violent scenes mainly off stage, Cibber includes more violent action, giving a more brutal picture of Richard as well as a more dramatic performance.
-Shakespeare never brings the two princes back to the stage after they have been guided to the Tower.
+Shakespeare never brings the two Princes in the Tower back to the stage after they have been guided to the Tower of London.
 He points out Richard's intent to kill his nephews by having the Duke talk to Sir James Tyrrell about the murders.
 Tyrrell is willing to kill the princes and leaves the stage.
 He reappears after the deed is done and gives an account of the deaths.
 The actual murder is not referred to and Tyrrell only mentions that he has seen the dead bodies.
 Cibber shows the murder.
 The Duke orders Tyrrell to make sure that Edward and Clarence are killed.
 A scene in the Tower shows the two princes scared to death in their chamber awaiting their fate.
 Tyrrell assigned Dighton and Forest to fulfil the killing and the two are shown entering the room of the princes.
 Even though they hesitate, they still murder both with daggers.
 Tyrrell makes sure that everything goes well and the dead bodies are thrown into the river Thames on Richard's demand.
 Cibber shows the tyrannical personality of King Richard, whereas Shakespeare does not present bloody deeds on stage.

 Censorship

 The adaptation started with a scandal.
 The entire first act of the play was censored and consequently not performed on stage.
 However, this censorship only applied to events presented on stage and not to the written text.
 The script of Richard III was printed in full and included all censored lines and words.
 The depiction on stage was thought to create parallels to actual life in England.
 The audience might become too deeply involved in the action due to the contemporary costumes which made scenes look like real life.
 Furthermore, the depiction of brutality might bewilder the audience.
 Another reason for the censorship lies in the fear that the rewritten first act might show parallels to James II and might create sympathy for him.
 The political fear behind this accusation is very clear, but the idea that Cibber used the play to strengthen Jacobite ideas is far-fetched.

-In An apology for the life of Colley Cibber, Cibber wrote regarding censorship:
+In An Apology for the Life of Colley Cibber, Cibber wrote regarding censorship: